Asymptotic behavior for multi-scale SDEs with monotonicity coefficients driven by L\'evy processes: Poisson equation with polynomial growth coefficients

 Finally, by \eref{J_1} and \eref{J_2-J_5}, we get \eref{E4.}.
-The proof is complete. \end{proof} \begin{remark} The regularity estimate of the solution of the Poisson equation with respect to its parameters have been studied in many references, see e.g. \cite{PV1,PV2,RX2021}, where the non-degenerate and bounded conditions for the singular coefficients.
-Here we use the method by a straightforward computation, see e.g. \cite{RSX2021,SXX}, the coefficients $f$ and $g$ can be some polynomial growth case, which has its own interest.
+The proof is complete. \end{proof} \begin{remark} The regularity estimate of the solution to the Poisson equation with respect to its parameters have been studied in many references, see e.g. \cite{PV1,PV2,RX2021}, however the non-degenerate and bounded conditions for the singular coefficients are assumed in these mentioned references.
+Here we use the method by a straightforward computation, see e.g. \cite{RSX2021,SXX}, the coefficients $f$ and $g$ may have polynomial growth, which has its own interest.
+Meanwhile, the solution of Poisson equation \eref{PE} is not unique if without any other assumptions, however if the solution $\Phi(x,y)$ also satisfies the central condition, i.e., $\int_{\mathbb{R}^m}\Phi(x,y)\mu^x(dy)=0,\forall x\in\mathbb{R}^n$, then the solution is unique. \end{remark}